wdi-sg/express-reference/README.md

 This repository is _not_ meant to be student-facing.
 It is the source materials for multiple express-related assignments for Unit 2.

+Some patterns are here: [https://github.com/DayOnePl/dos-server](https://github.com/DayOnePl/dos-server) that we can use

 ## Usage

 For Unit 2, because we build up slowly from (Node --> Node + Express + jsonfile + GET --> Node + Express + jsonfile + GET + POST...) etc., we have several separate student-facing repositories set up as assignments.